 Employees have been consulted on issues of concern to them by means of regular consultative committee and staff meetings and have been kept informed on specific matters directly by management.
-The Academy carries out exit interviews for all staff leaving the organisation and has adopted a procedure of upward feedback for senior management and the directors.
+The Trust carries out exit interviews for staff leaving the organisation and has adopted a procedure of upward feedback for senior management and the Directors.

-The Academy has implemented a number of detailed policies in relation to all aspects of personnel matters including:
+The Trust has implemented several detailed policies in relation to all aspects of personnel matters including: